Head to Knee Pose -Janu Sirsasana

 - Stretches the hips, back of the body and groins.

-- Relieves menstrual discomfort, headache, anxiety and fatigue.
+- Relieves menstrual discomfort.

 - Stimulates the kidneys and liver.